SirWellington/alchemy-generator/Readme.md

 ```

 ## Any String
-These strings may have unicode characters as well
+These strings may have unicode characters as well.
+These are great for testing against international character sets as well.

 ```java